KomodoPlatform/developer-docs/docs/basic-docs/customconsensus/oracles.md

 - Create an Oracle using [oraclescreate](../customconsensus/oracles.html#oraclescreate)
 - Fund the Oracle with [oraclesfund](../customconsensus/cc-oracles.html#oraclesfund)
 - Register as a data publisher for the oracle using the [oraclesregister](../customconsensus/cc-oracles.html#oraclesregister) method and specify the datafee it costs subscribers to access data updates
-- Anyone can subscribe to any specific publisher of any oracle using the [oraclessubscribe](../customconsensus/cc-oracles.html#oraclessubscribe) method.
+- Anyone can subscribe to any specific publisher of any oracle using the [oraclessubscribe](../customconsensus/cc-oracles.html#oraclessubscribe) method
 - Anyone can register as a publisher for any oracle; users subscribe only to the publishers they desire
 - Publishers must also subscribe to the oracle before they can publish data
 - A publisher can publish data using [oraclesdata](../customconsensus/cc-oracles.html#oraclesdata), and thereby collect their datafee from their subscribers